 The Discussion Index page allows you to view all the discussions within a course.

-Note: Your instructor may choose to hide the Discussions link in Course Navigation.
+Note: Your student's teacher may choose to hide the Discussions link in Course Navigation.
 If the Discussions link is not available, you can still access Discussions through other areas of Canvas.

 Discussions are organized into three main areas.

-Discussions : These are current discussions within the course.
+Discussions : These are current discussions within your student's course.
 Discussions are ordered by most recent activity.
 You will only see this section heading if there are discussions within this section.

-Pinned Discussions : These are discussions that your instructor wants you to pay specific attention to and will appear at the top of the Discussions page.
-You will only see this section heading if there are discussions within this section as designated by your instructor.
+Pinned Discussions : These are discussions that your student's teacher wants you to pay specific attention to and will appear at the top of the Discussions page.
+You will only see this section heading if there are discussions within this section as designated by your student's teacher.